handsontable/handsontable/docs/next/guides/integrate-with-react/react-setting-up-a-locale.md

 # Setting up a locale

+## Overview

-An example of Handsontable with locales setup in React.
+The following example shows a Handsontable instance with locales set up in React.

+## Example

 ::: example #example1 :react-numbro
 ```jsx